GeotrekCE/Geotrek-admin/docs/install/upgrade.rst

 From Geotrek-admin >= 2.33
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Beforehand you shoud update your system's catalog:
+Beforehand you should update your system's catalog:

 ::